vinodsinghjnu/ReadsClasification_NextFlow_Readme/README.md

 ### How to Run Jobs Concurrently

-Nextflow creates a default `work/` directory in the current directory, and if you run the pipeline multiple times simultaniously in the same directory, it will create a new `work/` directory each time, which can cause conflicts.
-This conflicts can be avoided by any of the below options:
+Nextflow creates a default `work/` directory in the current directory, and if you run the pipeline multiple times simultaniously in the same directory, it will create a new `work/` directory each run, which can cause conflicts.
+These conflicts can be avoided by any of the below options:

-#### **Option 1: Using separate launch directories for each run.**
+**Option 1: Using separate launch directories for each run.**

 ```console
 # Create separate environments